 Introduction

 This 10-day safari for plains game, the first safari for myself and my brother, was undertaken in May of 2001.
 Arrangements were made by Adam Clements of Safari Trackers.
 We hunted with Namibian game management officer turned professional hunter Allan Cilliers, the former head game warden of the Etosha National Park, Namibia's world renowned premier wildlife preserve.
-Cillier's outfit, !Ha N!ore Safaris, operates a huge concession in northwest Namibia, comprising some 240 square miles of leased government and private land surrounded by a high fence to keep cattle out, which is staffed with full time perimeter security, maintenance and game management personnel.
+At that time, Cillier's outfit, Allan Cilliers Hunting Safaris, (then known as !Ha N!ore Safaris) operated a huge concession in northwest Namibia, comprising some 240 square miles (150,000+ acres) of leased government and private land, which was staffed with full time perimeter security, maintenance and game management personnel.
 This venture, known as the Eden Wildlife Trust (Pty), Ltd., was created with the financial backing of a South African vintner primarily as a wildlife refuge but subsidizes its revenues with limited trophy hunting by rifle and (especially) by bow hunters.
 It is home to a remarkable panoply of wildlife and many endangered species.
+I believe that the Sandveld Game Ranch now owned by Cilliers comprises a portion of the former Eden holdings.
 Cilliers' staff includes individuals who have worked with him since his days in the park service as well as a group of San bushmen trackers whose skills are uncanny.
 Cilliers also operates a camp in the Caprivi to hunt dangerous game.

 Download the entire story in a Microsoft Word® file (55 pages) here.